keithn/vsvimguide/README.md

 This is largely down to personal preference, but by default, some things are slightly tricky to deal with and adaptions / compromises need to be made.
 The following is an opinionated setup that is meant as a starting point for customization.

+## Visual Studio

+Visual Studio provides lots of mouseable targets on the screen.
+For keyboard oriented programming these targets are really not needed and every time you have to reach for your mouse it feels like wasted time.
+Unfortunately a lot of the Visual Studio Modals are not very keyboard friendly, you can drive them through the keyboard, but it is often semi painful.
+The following changes are reccommened ( though not necessary )

+- Enter Full Screen ( View -> Fullscreen or ```Shift-Alt-Enter``` )
+- Turn off all toolbars.
+You wll access all the functionality you need through the keyboard
+- Unpin all the side / bottom tool windows.
+- Turn off sidebar tabs (Window -> Show Sidebar Tabs, or ```ALT-W b```)
+- Turn off scrollbars (Tools -> Options -> Text Editor -> All Languages -> Scrollbars)
+- Turn on line numbers are displayed (Tools -> Options -> Text Editor -> General -> Line Numbers )

+Turning off scrollbars tends to be the mose surprising setting for people used to using a mouse.
+You'll find that you don't actually use the scrollbars too often and the times you do want to scroll through your code with your mouse you find the mousewheel tends to be good enough.

 ## Resharper / VsVim Handling of Ctrl